Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Materials And Methods

-To further assess the pipeline in a clinically relevant scenario of overlapping HMD, we implemented a focused four-class classification task.
-Ten-second windows were annotated as dystonia, chorea, athetosis, or control (no symptom).
+\textbf{Focused hyperkinetic MD detection: dystonia versus athetosis versus chorea versus control.} To further assess the pipeline in a clinically relevant scenario of overlapping hyperkinetic MDs observed in dyskinetic cerebral palsy (one of the most frequently acquired hyperkinetic MDs), we implemented a focused four-class classification task.
+Ten-second windows were annotated as dystonia, chorea, athetosis, or asymptomatic windows.
 Only windows with unambiguous labels were retained for analysis.
-The same optimized feature extraction and classification pipeline was applied, with patient-grouped cross-validation to prevent leakage across subjects.
-Performance metrics included the positive-class F1-score for each category and macro-averaged ROC-AUC, enabling direct assessment of discriminability between chorea, athetosis, and controls.